firecx/mvc-student-course-db/README.md

 embedded tomcat server classes are in `org.example.tomcat`

 # how to run

-place yourself in directory with pom, then
+place yourself in directory with pom, then run

 ```shell
 mvn clean package
 ```

-to start the server automatically (after stopping maven with ```Ctrl+c``` you have to manually find and kill server process)
+or this, to start the server automatically (after stopping maven with ```Ctrl+c``` you have to manually find and kill server process)

 ```shell
 mvn clean verify -Pexec